10 Delightful Free Knitting Patterns for Fingerless Mitts Kids Will Love

 - I’m a sucker for a beautiful tweed, and few are more beautiful than Knit Picks’ City Tweed DK.

 - Knit Picks’ Gloss DK is a combination of merino wool and silk, making it feel super luxurious as well as warm.
-I love its delicate shine, too.
+I love its delicate shimmer, too.

 Photo: Marnie MacLean

-Half-Pint Fingerless Gloves: Wondering where the smaller child patterns are?
+- Why you’ll want to: If you were beginning to wonder when patterns for younger children would show up?
 They start right here!
-These adorable mitts are perfect for toddlers on up.
+These adorable mitts featuring a delightful moss stitch texture are perfect for toddlers on up.
 As a bonus, there’s a set of directions for matching mitts for mama, too.

 Photo: Whole Earth Education

-Zigzag Fingerless Gloves: If you don’t mind a little seaming, these mitts are sure to be a hit with absolutely everyone you knit them for!
+- Why you’ll want to: If you don’t mind a little seaming, these delightful mitts are sure to be a hit with absolutely everyone you knit them for!
 You can make these for children as well as adults — everyone will love the fun zigzag design.

 Photo: Vickie Howell

-Glove Bites: I love these stylish mitts that fit older children and teenagers; they feature fun ruffly cuffs.
-We can’t expect any less from a fabulous Vickie Howell pattern!
+- Why you’ll want to: I love these stylish mitts that fit older children and teenagers; they feature fun ruffly cuffs.

 Photo: Sophie Millward Shoults